orsenthil/senthil.learntosolveit.com-deploy/posts/2014/02/11/codex-leicester.md

+.. title: Codex Leicester
+.. slug: codex-leicester
+.. date: 2014-02-11 13:34:24
+.. tags: Leonardo da Vinci, Codex Leicester, Science, History
+.. category: Historical Manuscripts
+.. description:
+.. categories: Incredibles
+.. wp-status: publish

-<html><body><p>Da Vinci's scientific writings, <a href="https://en.wikipedia.org/wiki/Codex_Leicester">Codex Leicester</a>, manuscript holds the record for the sale price of any book.
-Bill Gates bought it for $US30,802,500.
+Leonardo da Vinci's scientific manuscript, the <a href="https://en.wikipedia.org/wiki/Codex_Leicester">Codex Leicester</a>, holds the record for the highest sale price of any book.
+It was purchased by Bill Gates for $30,802,500 USD.